Communication Studies (COM)

 COM 325 Social Media Relations & Analytics 4 credits

-Students develop an understanding of the theory and strategic management of social media especially in the public relations context.
-By analyzing history, tactics and current trends, students learn how the public relations process and the goal of relationship building with various stakeholders is impacted by various social media applications.
+Students develop an understanding of the theory and strategic management of social media, especially in the public relations context.
+By analyzing history, tactics, and current trends, students learn how the public relations process and the goal of relationship building with various stakeholders are impacted by various social media applications.
 Students also become acquainted with social media tactics in various professional settings.
 (Required prerequisite: COM 110 or COM 213) (Suggested prerequisite: COM 222)